educational-technology-collective/morf/docs/documentation/README.md

 + `--mode=train`: Extracted data from training runs will be mounted in `/input/` directory; model training expected according to input/output contract.
 + `--mode=test`: Extracted data from testing runs will be mounted in `/input/` directory; model testing/prediction expected according to input/output contract.

-# Using Docker with MORF

-Docker is the containerization service that allows MORF to be flexible and accept code run in any language.
-This tutorial describes some Docker basics for using the MORF platform, including creating Dockerfiles and building images from files.
-It also gives some additional information on how MORF runs Docker images internally and what command line arguments any Docker image needs to accept.

-Note that Docker is not needed for running production rule analyses on MORF.

-This tutorial assumes that you have Docker installed.
-For more information about Docker, including installation instructions, see [Docker installation instructions](https://docs.docker.com/engine/installation/) and [Getting Started with Docker](https://docs.docker.com/get-started/).

 ## Creating a Project Dockerfile